 No tuxedos.

-Just a brick room, folding chairs, a simple microphone, and a handwritten sign over the stage:
+Just a brick room, folding chairs, one microphone, and a handwritten sign over the stage:

 JUNE HARPER SONG NIGHT

-Ellie wore a denim dress and boots someone from the church bought her because they knew she was growing.
+Ellie wore a denim dress and boots someone from church had bought because they knew she was growing too fast for hand-me-downs to keep up.
 Mae sat in the front row with a tissue already in one hand and no intention of pretending otherwise.

-Before Ellie went onstage, Boots bent down beside her and whispered, “No one’s laughing tonight.”
+Before Ellie went onstage, Boots bent beside her and said quietly, “No one’s laughing tonight.”

-Then she stepped under the warm light, placed the yellow lyric page on the stool beside her, and sang the whole song exactly the way June had written it.
+Then she stepped into the light, placed the yellow lyric page on the stool beside her, and sang the whole song the way June had written it.

 Not Wade’s hit.